 Lover's Valley Introduction

-Lover's Valley is located on the Lover's Valley access road in Maolin District.
-In the Rukai language, it is called "Tubalu."
-The stream here is clear and gentle, with a flat and dry riverbed that has fine sand.
-Upon reaching the entrance, visitors can see the Lover's Valley Suspension Bridge, which spans over Zhuokou Creek.
-Crossing the bridge and following the trail for about 10 minutes leads to the Lover's Valley Waterfall, which consists of five tiers.
-However, visitors can only reach the second tier via a side stairway.
-The area is lush with trees, surrounded by towering mountains, and visitors can listen to the sound of running water, making it a cool and tranquil place perfect for escaping the heat.
+Lover's Valley is located on the Lover's Valley Access Road in Maolin District.
+In the Rukai language, it is called "Tuba Lu."
+The stream is clear and gentle, with a flat and dry riverbed covered in fine sand.
+Upon arriving at the entrance, you can see the Lover's Valley Suspension Bridge, which spans over Zhuokou River.
+By crossing the bridge and walking along the trail for about 10 minutes, you can reach the Lover's Valley Waterfall.
+There are a total of five tiers of waterfalls from bottom to top, but only the second tier can be accessed via a staircase on the side.
+The area is densely forested with rugged mountains, allowing visitors to listen closely to the sound of the flowing water.
+It remains cool and tranquil, making it an ideal spot for escaping the heat during summer.
 Next to the waterfall, there is a pavilion where visitors can rest or enjoy the beautiful scenery.
-On holidays, tourists come here to view the waterfall, relax, and soak in the phytoncides, making it a popular recreational destination for summer retreats in the south.
-It is recommended to stay for about one hour, during which visitors can hike along the trail, take a break near the waterfall area, or capture memories at the pavilion and wooden bridge.
+During holidays, many tourists come here to admire the waterfall, relax, and absorb the phytoncides, making it a popular recreational getaway in southern Taiwan.
+A recommended stay of about 1 hour allows for hiking along the trail, resting by the waterfall area, or taking photos at the pavilion and wooden bridge along the way.